 - New global CDN option for Reveal Client SDK for Web.

 - New Headless Exporting for server-side export operations.

 - New callback which allows for custom data source dialog and returns the selected data source and set to the visualization.

-- New Data Source Search/Filter textbox to simply find specific data sources to use in visualization.
+- New Data Source Search/Filter textbox to simply find specific data sources to use in a visualization.